MemoryofLight/startup/README.md

 cd test-react && npm start
 Toolchains: Babel->Minimy (compresses)->Dev Http server  *this is for npm start babel->minify-> /public/index.html *this is for npm run build
+## React CLI (command line interface)
+Now that we have covered the basics of React, we want to extend our usage to include a full web framework toolchain that allows us to use JSX, minification, polyfills, and bundling for our Simon and start up applications.
+One common way for configuring your project to take advantage of these technologies is to use a Command Line Interface (CLI) to initially set up a React based project.

+A CLI is a program that runs from the console and usually provides an assortment of commands related to some specific purpose.
+For example, the AWS CLI allows you to interact with all of its services.
+This saves you the time of having to bring up the AWS website interface when you want to use an AWS service.
+Instead of opening a browser, logging in, navigating to a service, and walking through a bunch of UI dialogs, you simply open your console window and use the AWS CLI to execute a single command.

+To set up our React toolchain we will use the create-react-app CLI.
+This CLI will create and configure a template React application that you can use as a starting place for your application. create-react-app is an NPM package that works as a console program.
+Previously you used npm packages to add code libraries to your applications, but you can also run NPM packages as if they were a console program, if they are configured to do so.

+The common way to run CLI NPM programs is to use the NPX program that was included when you installed NPM.
+NPX will temporarily download the desired package from NPM and then execute it using Node.
+Basically, NPX is just a short cut for NPM install and NPM start.
+It also has the advantage of not actually persistently installing the package and so it doesn't leave any clutter behind in your development environment.

+When you run create-react-app with NPX, it creates a brand new React application project based on a standard template.
+You can see how this works by running the following from your console window.
+Make sure you are in a directory where you keep your coding projects.
+For example, cd ~/src/byu/cs260.

+Success!
+Created test-react at C:\Users\alexw\byu\cs260\test-react Inside that directory, you can run several commands:

+  npm start
+    Starts the development server.

+  npm run build
+    Bundles the app into static files for production.

+  npm test
+    Starts the test runner.

+  npm run eject
+    Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
+If you do this, you can’t go back!

+We suggest that you begin by typing:

+  cd test-react
+  npm start

+Happy hacking!

+### Create React App
+At a high level create-react-app did the following:

+Updated ./package-json to include the necessary NPM packages for running and testing a React application.
+Created ./public/index.html as the entry point for the browser to load your application Created ./src/index.js to initialize the React application Created ./src/app.js to provide the top level React component All the other files provide styling, use on mobile devices, testing, and performance monitoring.
+### Modifying the React Application
+There is nothing that create-react-app does that you should consider off limits for change or improvement.
+If you take the time to understand what it is doing and why, then you should feel free to customize the application to how you would like it to work.
+At a basic level you should always do the following:

+Replace the icon files with your own icons
+Modify the manifest.json and package.json to contain your application name Modify the README.md to describe your application Modify index.html to contain a proper title and description metadata.
+### JSX vs JS
+The create-react-app CLI uses the .js (JavaScript) extension for JSX files instead of .jsx.
+The Babel transpiler will work with either one, but some editor tools will work differently based upon the extension.
+For this reason, you might consider renaming the .js files that actually contain JSX to use .jsx instead.
+The developers at AirBNB had an interesting conversation on this topic that you might browse if you would like to consider the differing opinions on this subject.
+### Building a production release
+Now that you have your React application the way that you like you need to build a production ready release.
+You do this by running npm run build.
+The executes the build script found in your package.json.
+The build script transpiles, minifies, and injects the proper JavaScript, and then outputs everything to a deployment ready version contained in a subdirectory named build.

+➜  npm run build

+Creating an optimized production build...
+Compiled successfully.
+The deployment scripts for Simon React creates a distribution package by calling npm run build and then copying the build directory out to your production server.